 Early History of the Stopfarde family

-Another 213 words (15 lines of text) covering the years 1238, 1700, 1770 and 1954 are included under the topic Early Stopfarde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stopfarde research.
+Another 83 words (6 lines of text) covering the years 1238, 1636, 1675, 1654, 1700, 1770 and 1954 are included under the topic Early Stopfarde History in all our PDF Extended History products and printed products wherever possible.

 Stopfarde Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Stopfarde family name include Stockport, Stopfort, Stopford and others.

 Early Notables of the Stopfarde family (pre 1700)